Biologics for severe Asthma

-Biologics are a new class of drugs called monoclonal antibodies licenced for severe asthma.
-They reduce the inflammation in the respiratory tract.
+I previously discussed asthma in this column, this week I discuss biologics, a new class of drugs called monoclonal antibodies that are licenced for severe asthma.
+They reduce the inflammation from the in the respiratory tract.
 Only respiratory specialists can prescribe biologics.

 Most biologics are given by subcutaneous injection once or twice a month.
 All biologics are an add-on option and do not replace existing reliever and preventer medication, but patients should eventually be able to reduce the dosage of existing therapies such as inhaled corticosteroids.
 Biologics are available to target the two subtypes of Type-2 Severe Asthma (i.e.) allergic (IgE-mediated) asthma and eosinophilic asthma

 - Omalizumab (Xolair®)